9_Rendering 3D Scenes

 Surface Material

 The last extension will draw triangles between every three vertices to create a tiled surface.
 The front side of a surface is the one for which the vertices are drawn in counterclockwise order.
 OpenGL does not render the back side of a surface by default, but it does have a setting to render both sides.
-We will create a control parameter for that with the “doubleSide” setting.
+We will create a control parameter for this with the “doubleSide” setting.
 Additionally, we will make a “wireframe” setting for rendering only the lines of the surfaces without filling in the space between them.

 Try it!